William Folden: Background

 Folden was born in Hagerstown, Maryland, and graduated from nearby Governor Thomas Johnson High School.
 He later attended Frederick Community College, where he earned an A.A. degree in criminal justice.
 Folden also served in the United States Army in the military police corps and as a infantry sniper.
 From 1994 to 2011, Folden served as the deputy sheriff of Frederick County, and has served as a police officer for the city of Frederick since 2011, even working as an officer while in the Maryland legislature.

 Political career

-In 2006, Folden announced his candidacy for Frederick County Sheriff, challenging incumbent Republican sheriff Chuck Jenkins.
-He was defeated by Jenkins in the Republican primary, coming in third with 21.16 percent of the vote.
+In 2006, Folden announced his candidacy for Frederick County Sheriff.
+He was defeated by deputy sheriff Chuck Jenkins in the Republican primary, coming in third with 21.16 percent of the vote.

 In June 2021, Folden filed for the House of Delegates race in District 4.
 In September 2021, he withdrew his bid for delegate and entered the Senate race in District 4 for the seat being vacated by Michael Hough.
 He won the state senate election on November 8, 2022, by a margin of 57.54% to 42.36%.